Honeypot (computing): Malware honeypots

-Malware honeypots are used to detect malware by exploiting the known replication and attack vectors of malware.
-Replication vectors such as USB flash drives can easily be verified for evidence of modifications, either through manual means or utilizing special-purpose honeypots that emulate drives.
+A malware honeypot is a decoy designed to intentionally attract malicious software.
+It does this by imitating a vulnerable system or network, such as a web server.
+The honeypot is intentionally set up with security flaws that look to invite these malware attacks.
+Once attacked IT teams can then analyze the malware to better understand where it comes from and how it acts.

 Spam versions

 Spammers abuse vulnerable resources such as open mail relays and open proxies.
-These are servers which accept e-mail from anyone on the Internet—including spammers—and send it to its destination.
+These are servers that accept e-mail from anyone on the Internet—including spammers—and send it to its destination.
 Some system administrators have created honeypot programs that masquerade as these abusable resources to discover spammer activity.

 There are several capabilities such honeypots provide to these administrators, and the existence of such fake abusable systems makes abuse more difficult or risky.
-Honeypots can be a powerful countermeasure to abuse from those who rely on very high volume abuse (e.g., spammers).
+Honeypots can be a powerful countermeasure to abuse from those who rely on very high-volume abuse (e.g., spammers).

 These honeypots can reveal the abuser's IP address and provide bulk spam capture (which enables operators to determine spammers' URLs and response mechanisms).
 As described by M. Edwards at ITPRo Today:

 The apparent source may be another abused system.
 Spammers and other abusers may use a chain of such abused systems to make detection of the original starting point of the abuse traffic difficult.

 This in itself is indicative of the power of honeypots as anti-spam tools.
 In the early days of anti-spam honeypots, spammers, with little concern for hiding their location, felt safe testing for vulnerabilities and sending spam directly from their own systems.
 Honeypots made the abuse riskier and more difficult.

 Spam still flows through open relays, but the volume is much smaller than in 2001-02.
 While most spam originates in the U.S., spammers hop through open relays across political boundaries to mask their origin.
 Honeypot operators may use intercepted relay tests to recognize and thwart attempts to relay spam through their honeypots.
 "Thwart" may mean "accept the relay spam but decline to deliver it."
 Honeypot operators may discover other details concerning the spam and the spammer by examining the captured spam messages.

-Open relay honeypots include Jackpot, written in Java by Jack Cleaver; smtpot.py, written in Python by Karl A. Krueger; and spamhole, written in C. The Bubblegum Proxypot is an open source honeypot (or "proxypot").
+Open-relay honeypots include Jackpot, written in Java by Jack Cleaver; smtpot.py, written in Python by Karl A. Krueger; and spamhole, written in C. The Bubblegum Proxypot is an open-source honeypot (or "proxypot").